k9mail/k9mail-docs/docs/en/current/accounts/incoming_imap.md

 method.
 * **Client certificate**: Use this if the service supports authentication using the client certificate from the TLS connection.
 If the server requires *both* certificate and password, choose one of the "Password" options here.
+* **OAuth 2.0**: The app only supports this method with a handful of email providers (currently: Gmail, Yahoo, AOL, Hotmail/Outlook)
 * **Password, transmitted insecurely**: (Only displayed if Security is "None") Use only as a last resort.
 The password will be transmitted without any encryption.

 **Password**: Here you enter the password to access your emails.
 The password you entered at the first step of the